 Crock Pot Peanut Clusters

 Crock Pot Peanut Clusters are an easy and delicious holiday candy recipe.
-Made with 4 kinds of chocolate and salted cocktail peanuts for a delicious salty sweet chocolate candy!
+Made with 4 kinds of chocolate and salted cocktail peanuts, these are always a hit!

 crock pot peanut clusters

-They are so easy to make, and are perfect for serving at Christmas parties or gifting to friends and family.
+Homemade peanut clusters are perfect for serving at Christmas parties or gifting to friends and family.
+It’s impossible to mess up and comes out delicious every time!

 Making chocolate covered peanuts in the crock pot is one of my favorite hacks for large batches and the cleanup is so easy!